-I don't know what brand of fuel pressure regulator is supplied with the kit, but I did find some instructions for adjusting the regulator on 318ti.org forums
+I found some instructions for adjusting the regulator on 318ti.org forums

-1) Install a fuel pressure gauge which goes to 100psi between the fuel rail and RRFPR.Extras
+1) Install a fuel pressure gauge which goes to 100psi between the fuel rail and RRFPR.(F) Serpentine belt

 2) Start car.
 Use some blunt pliers and crimp the line between the fuel pressure gauge and RRFPR.
 Check pressure reaches 100psi and then release.
 Don't hold it at that pressure long.
 This checks the fuel pump can reach the needed pressure.